If you’re looking for an excellent golf destination, consider Victoria, Australia.

 Australia’s golf courses are diverse, offering a memorable experience for every golfer.
-The championship courses of the Signature Tier are for the true golf enthusiasts.
-Immersed in history and designed by some of the world’s leading architects – old and new, Signature Courses are exceptional in design, scenery, maintenance and hospitality and include nine that are rated in the top 100 in the world.
+The championship courses of the Signature Tier are for true golf enthusiasts.
+Immersed in history and designed by some of the world’s leading architects – old and new, Signature Courses are exceptional in design, scenery, maintenance, and hospitality and include nine that are rated in the top 100 in the world.

 From the city to the seaside, the tropics to the temperate, these courses will challenge your golf skills and the landscapes will take your breath away.
 Play the famous Melbourne Sandbelt or test your game on the links courses that wind through the wild and dramatic dunes of northeast Tasmania.
 Tee up alongside the sandstone sea-cliffs of southern Sydney or on a tropical island in the Great Barrier Reef.
-With great golf, great weather and amazing food and wine, the Great Golf Courses of Australia should be at the top of any serious golfer’s bucket list.
+With great golf, great weather, and amazing food and wine, the Great Golf Courses of Australia should be at the top of any serious golfer’s bucket list.

-The Premier Courses are a great option for those travelling to a region of Australia to experience the spectacular scenery and warm hospitality as well as a round of golf.
+The Premier Courses are a great option for those traveling to a region of Australia to experience the spectacular scenery and warm hospitality as well as a round of golf.
 These courses are located primarily in tourism hot spots and offer golfers a very good golf experience combined with regional charm and friendly hospitality.

 The following is a list of the best courses in Melbourne.